First Citizens Bank buying "all the deposits and loans" of Silicon Valley Bank, FDIC says

 Depositors of SVB will "automatically become depositors of First Citizens Bank and the FDIC will continue to insure deposits, the agency said.

-In addition, anyone with loans from SCB should continue to make payments, including escrow payments, as usual; the terms of your loan will not change," the FDIC said.
+In addition, anyone with loans from SVB should continue to make payments, including escrow payments, as usual; the terms of your loan will not change," the FDIC said.

 First Citizens, headquartered in Raleigh, North Carolina, said the deal will preserve its solid financial position and the merged company will still be resilient, with a diverse loan portfolio and deposit base.
 "Prudent risk management approach will continue to protect customers and stockholders through all economic cycles and market conditions," the statement said.